-What Will Happen In Supercross With Jett Lawrence Out - Racer X
+What Will Happen in 2025 Supercross With Jett Lawrence Out? - Racer X

 With defending Monster Energy AMA Supercross Champion Jett Lawrence now exiting the series with a torn ACL, the mind boggles over where the series goes from here.
 Here are just a few takeaways from this brand-new scenario.

-10. We Just Lost a Season for the Ages:
+10. We Just Lost a Season for the Ages

 Two ways you can go here.
 Does Jett exiting the series make it less exciting?
 It always seems better to have more contenders, superstars and high-end guys in the mix.
 These early races have been absolute fire, and everyone would sign up for more of that.
 Losing Jett Lawrence will make the racing less exciting.

-9. We Just Gained a Season for the Ages:
+9. We Just Gained a Season for the Ages

 Maybe Jett’s exit makes the championship more exciting?
 Yes, it’s been absolutely wild early, but many seasons start that way, and then one rider gradually takes control.
 There is a scenario where Jett begins to assert himself.
 Unpopular take?
 Yes, but many seasoned ex professionals and former SX champs have whispered about this behind the scenes.
 When you strip out the emotions of wanting to see an epic battle, respect for the level of dominance Jett Lawrence can achieve is very high.
 That’s on pause for supercross this year.